MetPX/sarrac/README.rst

 --------

-The main repository of sarrac is: https://github.com/MetPX/sarrac As of 2022/12, development is on v3 compatible version of sarrac.
+The main repository of sarrac is: https://github.com/MetPX/sarrac As of 2022/12, development is on v3 compatible version of sarrac, now called metpx-sr3c.
 The customer switched to sr3, so there is no need to continue with v2.
 The existing git branches and their roles: